szEIgo/DepressedYear/readme.md

 How to:
+Using python3!

-pip install pandas, numpy, bokeh, operator, tqdm, matplotlib
+pip3 install pandas, numpy, bokeh, operator, tqdm, matplotlib

 from terminal - >python3 depressed.py